Anthony Cheetham (publisher)

-Anthony John Valerian Cheetham (born 12 April 1943) is an English book publisher, responsible for establishing several of the UK's major publishing houses, including Century (now an imprint of Penguin Random House UK), Orion, Quercus and Head of Zeus.
+Anthony John Valerian Cheetham (born 12 April 1943) is an English book publisher, responsible for establishing several of the UK's major publishing houses, including Century (now an imprint of Penguin Random House UK), Orion, Quercus and Head of Zeus (acquired in 2021 by Bloomsbury).

 Early life and education

 Anthony Cheetham was born in Mexico City in 1943, one of two sons of Nicolas Cheetham, a British diplomat and writer.
 His early years were characterised by frequent travel, in no small part due to the diplomatic career of his father.
 After spending his early childhood in Vienna, Cheetham was educated, like his father, at Eton College.
+One of his close friends at Eton was Derek Parfit.
 His adolescence saw him spending time both in Paris and Budapest, before attending Balliol College at the University of Oxford, where he graduated with a degree in Modern History.
 Upon graduating, Cheetham spent a year teaching English at a school in Valberg, Norway, to Tibetan refugees between the ages of 13 and 18.